ysaliens/jchash/README.md

 ```
 The server will return a JSON object with the total number of hash requests processed thus far (including errors) and the average time to respond to a hash request in milliseconds.
 The server does not count /stats and /shutdown commands in these statistics.
 It also does not count the 5 seconds it takes for a hash `POST` to be written to the database as that is done in the background and does not affect response time from a client perspective.
 A quick note - the 0 ms average request time most often seen is correct - most hash commands take a fraction of a millisecond.
 Putting sleep, log, or print statements in the hash handlers will increase the average request time.

+## Logging
+The server uses the Golang log package to print information and errors as it processes requests.
+Additional debug log prints are sprinkled and commented out throughout the source code.
+The server does not currently save logs to a file.

 ## Testing
 There are two unit tests written utilizing the Go testing package
 * encode/encode_test.go - Tests SHA-512 encoding